 Content management solutions are notoriously difficult to implement and maintain, rarely meeting the goals of project teams and taking too long to implement and change.
 Designed for an internal office environment they are not an effective solution for hybrid teams of at-home, in-office and travelling workers.
 Even if you could lock these systems down, the effort, cost and time to compliance is just too high.

-The switch to remote working as a core component of working life happened suddenly due to the COVID pandemic, and new security risks immediately followed.
+The switch to remote working as a core component of working life happened suddenly due to the COVID-19 pandemic, and new security risks immediately followed.
 Every day that passes is another day of unmitigated risk.
 Solutions are needed which can be deployed and used within days, not after an 18-month project.

 A custom-designed solution, ready to be used today, which was designed from day one with compliance in mind is the only way to solve the problems I have outlined.

-Digital Documents is the solution
+Digital Documents is the Solution for Hybrid Working

 Lithe Digital Documents was designed to support organizations with distributed workers where physical and/or digitized documents are key to business processes.
 The pandemic has vastly increased the number of companies that need to solve this problem.
 To reduce business risk, these companies need a solution urgently.